by Wolfgang Corcoran-Mathe

 This section is informational.

-For several reasons, detailed below, SRFI 27 would make a poor
+For reasons detailed below, SRFI 27 would make a poor

-By wrapping random ports in SRFI 158 generators, however, several
+Wrapping random ports in SRFI 158 generators, however, would

-useful properties of ports would be lost (see
+hide several useful properties of input ports (see the

-(which may be reified in a future SRFI) is for a library of bland
+(which may be reified in a future SRFI) is a library of bland

 port-reading procedures, e.g. read-random-integer,